cscart/docs/en/user_guide/look_and_feel/changing_attributes/edit_meta_tags.rst

 There are three types of the meta data in CS-Cart:

-* **Page title**—Title of the category page on the storefront, which is displayed in the web browser when somebody is viewing the page.
+* **Page title**—Title of the page on the storefront, which is displayed in the web browser when somebody is viewing the page.
 Required for SEO purposes.

 * **META description**—Contents of the HTML meta tag describing the category.
 Required for SEO purposes.